 “I was convinced Brian O’Driscoll should have been named as captain.
 It’s catastrophic leaving him out.
 He’s still one of the top centres in world rugby.
 He’s a fantastic guy and has been on four tours and knows it all inside out.
 It’s a massive mistake.” – Ian Robertson (BBC Rugby Correspondent)

 “I was absolutely gutted.
-The first thing that came into my mind was that Deans, the Australian coach, must be laughing all the way.” – Willie John McBride (BBC Radio 4)
+The first thing that came to my mind was that Deans, the Australian coach, must be laughing all the way.” – Willie John McBride (BBC Radio 4)

 Julius Caesar said “panem et circensus“, meaning “bread and circuses” to keep the public quiet and to help them remember who was in charge.
 Gatland is now using a more commonplace phrase: “It’s my way or the highway” to indicate he is in charge and he will do as he pleases.
 It is sad that international rugby has come to this.
 Rugby will prevail, but Warren Gatland soiled a team, what it stands for and the best player in the world for a long time to come.